-- 1. The nominee(s) should be the individual(s) most involved in the key creative aspects of the filmmaking process.
+1. The nominee(s) should be the individual(s) most involved in the key creative aspects of the filmmaking process.
 Normally two or three persons may be named as nominees, one of whom must be the credited director who exercised directorial control, and the other(s) of whom must have a director or producer credit.
 If a producer is named, that individual must have performed a major portion of the producing functions, in accordance with Academy producer criteria.
-Production companies or persons with the screen credit of executive producer, coproducer or any credit other than director or producer shall not be eligible as nominees for the motion picture. - 2.
-All individuals with a "producer" or "produced by" credit on films that reach the semifinal round will automatically be vetted.
+Production companies or persons with the screen credit of executive producer, coproducer or any credit other than director or producer shall not be eligible as nominees for the motion picture.
+In determining the number of producers eligible for nomination, a bona fide team of not more than two people shall be considered to be a single "producer" if the two individuals have had an established producing partnership as determined by the PGA's Producing Partnership Panel.

+2. All individuals with a "producer" or "produced by" credit on films that reach the semifinal round will automatically be vetted.
 To qualify as a producer nominee for a nominated picture, the producer must have been determined eligible by the PGA for the picture, or have appealed the PGA's refusal of such eligibility.
 Final determination of the qualifying producer nominees for each nominated picture will be made by the Documentary Branch Executive Committee, including the right to name any additional qualified producer as a nominee.